failfa-st/learn-langchainjs/README.md

 ## What is langchain?

-LangChain is a framework designed to enable applications that work with language models, providing modular abstractions for the necessary components.
-It enables the development of applications that utilize language models, regardless of whether they are using the rest of the LangChain framework or not.
+LangChain is a framework for developing applications powered by language models.
+It enables applications to be data-aware, connecting language models to other data sources, and agentic, allowing language models to interact with their environment.
+LangChain provides tools for integration with your API or backend server.
+It's ideal for building applications that leverage language models for tasks like tabular question answering, summarization, and API interactions. not.

 ## How to use this guide?